 Maybe it has something to do with the implications of milky, at least in my mind: creamy, smooth, a pleasant mouthfeel, and slightly sweet but far from cloying.

 Like cream, but without the heaviness.
 I feel the same way about my milk panna cotta.
 Does that make sense?

-Back in December I was browsing through the food section of a used bookstore and I came across several Donna Hay cookbooks.
+Awhile back, I was browsing through the food section of a used bookstore and I came across several Donna Hay cookbooks.
 Jackpot!
 I have been a fan of Donna’s for years.
 Her recipes and food photography are a huge inspiration to me.
-She’s based out of Australia and I recently learned that her TV show will soon be airing in the US.
-I can’t wait.

 - 2 cups whole milk

 - 3/4 cups granulated sugar

 - 1 cup heavy cream